-Cozumel Port Closure
+The Cozumel Port is Closed

 I have put this page together to help our divers fully understand the what and why’s of a Cozumel Port Closure, and what options do exist.